Isn't it harmless? (real love VS. reality)

 long lost sisters

-weren't You there Father. not further
+weren't You there Father, not further

-that summer
+next to me that summer

 sipping sweet honey chamomile tea?

-eyes opened. eyes closed
+eyes opened, eyes closed

-your smiles in my memories wander
+your smiles memories wander

 so I wonder

-if I could have loved you better
+uncle, grandma, the others if I could have loved you better

 isn't it harmless

-Mrs. What-if staring at our driveway again
+Mrs. What-if staring at our driveway

 shaking her head, asking for different footprints

-maybe... just maybe
+maybe just maybe

 should've said I'm here more